 Hair Loss Glossary

-Firm, red brown papules (small bumps) and plaques on the back of the scalp at the nape of the neck.
-It is of unknown etiology but has a genetic predisposition and occurs more commonly in persons of African descent.
+Firm, red brown papules (small bumps) and plaques on the back of the scalp at the nape of the neck of unknown etiology.
+It has a genetic predisposition and occurs more commonly in persons of African descent.
 It is treated with local injections of corticosteroids, antibiotics, and surgery.
-Because these lesions occur in the donor area, its presence is a relative contraindication for surgery.
+Because these lesions occur in the donor area, its presence is a relative contraindication for hair restoration surgery.

 The medical term for hair loss of any type.
 It can result from illness, functional disorder, or a hereditary predisposition.